How To Choose the Perfect Mattress Pad

-So you picked out the right material and style, but does it actually fit your bed?
+So you picked out the material and style — but does it fit your bed?
 A mattress pad is only good if it actually fits.
 Before purchasing a mattress pad, be sure to measure the depth of your mattress.

-Refer to the following guidelines to help make the right purchase when it comes to your bed.
+Refer to the following guidelines to help make the optimal purchase when it comes to your bed.
 Mattress pads usually use terminology such as: